Public Invited to Comment on Rocky Shore Protection

 For the first time in more than 20 years, Oregon is revisiting the state’s policies that protect our rocky shores.
 The current Rocky Shores Management Strategy, dating back to the 1990s, was never fully implemented, and existing regulations haven’t been revised in the face of growing population, increasing pressure on resources, and the impacts of climate change.

 Oregon Shores is seizing this opportunity to advocate for increased levels of protection for key rocky shore habitats, clearer designation of special conservation areas, tighter regulations on harvesting of intertidal organisms, and a more thoughtful linkage of rocky shore management areas to the state’s new marine reserves and marine protected area.
-Here are the comments we are submitting to the Ocean Policy Advisory Council.
+Here are the comments we submitted to the Ocean Policy Advisory Council.

 Oregon Shores has long advocated for heightened management attention to the state’s tidepools and other rocky shore areas.
 It was at our urging that the state’s Ocean Policy Advisory Council created a Rocky Shores Working Group to consider updating these policies.
 After a slow start, the process is picking up steam in 2018.
 A series of rocky shores workshops is being held on the coast and in the Valley, at which citizens can learn more and make comments.
 Comments can also be made online.
 Two public surveys, on “Rocky Shores Needs” and “Rocky Shores Issues,” can also be taken online.